cybertraining-dsc/su21-reu-378/project/index.md

 What will be done to carry out this project? what methodology they used ?

 * ## 2.1.
 Convolutional Neural Network
+- [ ] Add brief description about CNN.
+- [ ] Tell how it will be used for this project.

 ## 3. Images